pictograms.info

 BSI 8501 Public Information Symbol No 7034: Baggage reclaim BS 8501:2002 Hand holding tilted suitcase with label plus horizontal line below

-ICOGRADA 1979 Test design: Baggage Claim Icograda Hand holding tilted suitcase
+ICOGRADA 1979 test design: Baggage Claim Icograda Hand holding tilted suitcase

 Austrian Standards Testdesign: Baggage Claim ON Testdesign Direction arrow pointing away from suitcase